Los Angeles-based art advisor Nancy Chaikin talks about her favorite works from the December selection on Platform.

 In their own words

-Proudly, my firm Nancy Chaikin Art Advisory will celebrate its 20th anniversary next year.
+Proudly, Nancy Chaikin Art Advisory will celebrate its 20th anniversary next year.
 I have been incredibly lucky to work with great collectors assembling very distinct collections of Modern and Contemporary art.
 It is enormously rewarding imparting my knowledge and working closely with my clients to best articulate their vision for each collection.
 Living with art and works of the imagination creates a very magical world to inhabit.

 Over the years, on behalf of clients, I have acquired major works by Joan Mitchell, Agnes Martin, Barbara Hepworth, Giorgio Morandi, Alice Neel, Donald Judd, Raoul De Keyser and many others.